550+ 5-Star ReviewsWhatsApp

 The UK Sugar Tax: What You Need To Know

-1. The UK Sugar Tax, introduced in 2018, targeted childhood obesity by taxing sugary drinks.
+1. The UK Sugar Tax, formally the Soft Drinks Industry Levy (SDIL), was introduced in April 2018 to tackle childhood obesity and tooth decay by taxing sugary drinks.

-2. Drinks with over 8g of sugar per 100ml were taxed at 24p per litre, influencing pricing.
+2. Drinks with 8g or more of sugar per 100ml were taxed at 24p per litre, with a lower 18p per litre band for 5-8g per 100ml, influencing pricing and prompting reformulation.

 3. The levy led to reduced sugar consumption, lower obesity rates, and fewer cases of tooth decay.